PER CASO D’USO

-Because they are automated by design, APIs are uniquely vulnerable to automated cyberattacks, such as ones that attempt to replay at scale credentials stolen during data breaches (credential stuffing).
+Because they are automated by design, APIs are uniquely vulnerable to automated cyberattacks, such as ones that attempt to replay credentials stolen during data breaches (credential stuffing).
 Attacks leveraging programmable bots, not to mention DDoS campaigns, are also constant concerns.

 The sophistication of these types of threats has only increased in tandem with the complexity of operational and security information environments.
 Essentially, companies are more reliant than ever upon:

 Their highly automated nature allows malicious bots to scrape information and overload APIs with junk requests.
-To keep bots in check, API security tools may implement real-time mitigation through signatures and device fingerprinting.
+To keep bots in check, API security tools may implement real-time bot mitigation through signatures and device fingerprinting.
 Integration with SIEMs and collaboration platforms also allows for real-time dashboards and detailed reporting on bots and other API security threats.

 Learn why comprehensive and layered API protection is essential in today's multi-cloud environments.